 A Special Offer from MOST

 Jurors can now present their jury summons at the Museum of South Texas History (MOST) for a discounted admission fee.
 The museum is located across the street from the Hidalgo County Courthouse and is open every day except on Mondays and major national holidays.
 Can't pay them a visit during one of your jury breaks or once you have completed your service?
 No problem.
 The discounted admission fee (with proof of jury summons) is good all week through Sunday.
 The MOST appreciates your time, commitment and service to our judicial system.
-Visit their website for regular hours, admission and additional visitor information (Click on Jury Summons Link to view sample document).
+Visit their website for regular hours, admission and additional visitor information (click on the jury summons link to view sample document).

 Jurors perform a vital role in sustaining the American system of justice.
 As intended by the United States Constitution, the impartial and random selection of jurors is performed without regard to race, sex, occupation, education, or economic level, and is done so as to assemble a representative cross-section of the county's population.